m-dml/m-dml.github.io/research.md

 ---

 ## Research
-Our ultimate aim is to understand and predict the complex dynamics of Earth’s atmosphere, ocean, land and ice.
+Our ultimate aim is to understand and predict the complex dynamics of the Earth’s atmosphere, ocean, land and ice.

 ### Physical Models
 Numerical simulations based on known physics simulators handle complex systems well, but struggle with data assimilation, parameter tuning and uncertainty quantification.